-In 2019 the Advanced LIGO \cite{TheLIGOScientific:2014jea}, the Advanced Virgo \cite{TheVirgo:2014hva} and the Japanese successor of the Tama300 \cite{Ando:2001ej,Arai:2008zzc}, Kamioka Gravitational (KAGRA) wave detector \cite{Aso:2013eba,Somiya:2011np,Akutsu:2020zlw} (previously called LCGT \cite{Kuroda:2010zzb}) signed collaboration agreement to begin joint observation.
-The LIGO, Virgo and KAGRA collaboration will be probably complemented by other interferometers like the planned Indian LIGO by the Indian Initiative in Gravitational Wave Observations (IndIGO) consortium \cite{Unnikrishnan:2013qwa}.
-In addition a future third-generation ground-based detector the Cosmic Explorer (CE) \cite{Evans:2016mbw,Reitze:2019dyk,Reitze:2019iox} is envisioned to begin operation in the 2030s in the USA.
+In 2019 the Advanced LIGO \citep{TheLIGOScientific:2014jea}, the Advanced Virgo \citep{TheVirgo:2014hva} and the Japanese successor of the Tama300 \citep{Ando:2001ej,Arai:2008zzc}, Kamioka Gravitational (KAGRA) wave detector \citep{Aso:2013eba,Somiya:2011np,Akutsu:2020zlw} (previously called LCGT \citealt{Kuroda:2010zzb}) signed collaboration agreement to begin joint observation.
+The LIGO, Virgo and KAGRA collaboration will be probably complemented by other interferometers like the planned Indian LIGO by the Indian Initiative in Gravitational Wave Observations (IndIGO) consortium \citep{Unnikrishnan:2013qwa}.
+In addition a future third-generation ground-based detector the Cosmic Explorer (CE) \citep{Evans:2016mbw,Reitze:2019dyk,Reitze:2019iox} is envisioned to begin operation in the 2030s in the USA.
 It will contribute to the GW Astronomy beyond LIGO.
-CE with ten times longer arms ($40\,km$) than Advanced LIGO’s will amplify the amplitude of the observed signals \cite{Essick:2017wyl,Chamberlain:2017fjl} and will significantly increase the sensitivity of the observations \cite{Reitze:2019iox,Reitze:2019dyk}.
+CE with ten times longer arms ($40\,km$) than Advanced LIGO’s will amplify the amplitude of the observed signals \citep{Essick:2017wyl,Chamberlain:2017fjl} and will significantly increase the sensitivity of the observations \citep{Reitze:2019iox,Reitze:2019dyk}.

-Many events ($\sim 50$ compact binary coalescences) were observed by the Advanced LIGO/Virgo interferometers during three observing run periods (O1, O2 and O3)\footnote{For the first Gravitational Wave Transient Catalog (GWTC-1) during O1 and O2, see Ref. \cite{LIGOScientific:2018mvr} and for second Gravitational Wave Transient Catalog (GWTC-2) from the first part of the third observing run (O3a), see Ref. \cite{Abbott:2020niy}.}.
-The full three-detector network provided data which enabled the standard siren measurement of the Hubble constant $H_0$ (see Subsections \ref{Standard sirens: gravitational waves} and \ref{Local Gravitational waves}).
+Many events ($\sim 50$ compact binary coalescences) were observed by the Advanced LIGO/Virgo interferometers during three observing run periods (O1, O2 and O3)\footnote{For the first Gravitational Wave Transient Catalog (GWTC-1) during O1 and O2, see \citet{LIGOScientific:2018mvr}, for second Gravitational Wave Transient Catalog (GWTC-2) from the first part of the third observing run (O3a), see \citet{Abbott:2020niy} and for third Gravitational Wave Transient Catalog (GWTC-3) from the second part of the third observing run (O3a), see \citet{LIGOScientific:2021djp}}.
+The full three-detector network provided data which enabled the standard siren measurement of the Hubble constant $H_0$ (see Subsections \ref{Standard sirens: gravitational waves}).
 These data are not yet sufficiently constraining the Hubble constant but in the future they are expected to improve significantly.